sephrot/StoryGame/README.md

 - Users can CRUD stories, scenes, and choices.
 - Final and first scenes can be created, but validation is basic.
 - Missing good story workflow creation
-- Bugs like "Multiple First Scenes", "More than 3 choices" still need fixing
+- Bugs like "Multiple First Scenes", "More than 3 choices" and choices leading back to same scenes still need fixing

 ## Technical Requirements

-- .NET Core 8.0 MVC for backend and frontend
+- .NET Core 8.0 MVC for backend
-- Node.js v22.16.0
+- Node.js v22.16.0 (tested)

 ### How to Start the Application